Can the principal agent issue an instruction to accelerate work under the JBCC Contract

 The principal agent’s instruction may sound very cordial in this instance.
 You may even wonder why a contractor would not simply follow this amicable arrangement?

-As you can see, once we step beyond the intended bounds of the JBCC, we are in trouble.
-Or as my Namibian clients would always say: “we have hit some thick sand”.
+As you can see, once we step beyond the intended bounds of the JBCC, we are in trouble, or as my old friend from Namibia used to say: “we've hit a patch of thick sand”.

 Can the principal agent accelerate the work under the JBCC Contract?
 Can the principal agent issue an instruction to accelerate or change the sequence of the programme to recoup delays?